withastro/docs/src/pages/en/deploy/vercel.md

 description: How to deploy your Astro site to the web on Vercel.
 layout: ~/layouts/DeployGuideLayout.astro
 ---

+You can use [Vercel](http://vercel.com/) to deploy an Astro site to their global edge network with zero configuration.

+## How to deploy

-You can deploy Astro to [Vercel](http://vercel.com/) through the CLI or the Vercel git integrations with zero-configuration.
+You can deploy to Vercel through either the CLI or a hosted git integrations.

 ### CLI